aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/formatcondition/_index.md

 ### getDataBar() {#getDataBar--}

+<b>@deprecated.</b> Please use the 'dataBar' property instead.
 Get the conditional formatting's "DataBar" instance.
 The default instance's color is blue.
 Valid only for type is DataBar.

 ```javascript
 getDataBar() : DataBar;